-Business leaders squander helpful wisdom through disdain of the past
+Business leaders squander valuable wisdom through disdain of the past

 THE BUSINESS WORLD is handicapped by a failure to distinguish between knowledge and wisdom.